FravBox/YagCCs/Thread Management/readme.md

 --------

 # Main Features

+- A mod role can do everything Thread OPs can do
+- Text commands will delete themselves in ~5 seconds
+- You can use reactions instead for most commands

 **Auto-pins the first post in a thread +**
 Sends a message about how to use the thread management tools